M-Wajahat361/First-Repo/README.md

 # First-Repo
 This is my practice
 <br>
-Author - Muhammad Wajahat Ali father of Umar Chauhdary
+Author - Muhammad Wajahat Ali